zoom/zoomapps-texteditor-vuejs/README.md

 ### Client ID and Client Secret

-Once your app is created, you can obtain your Client ID and Client Secret from the App Credentials tab of your Zoom App.
+Once your server is created, you can obtain your Client ID and Client Secret from the App Credentials tab of your Zoom App.

 ### Home URL and Redirect URL

-In order to use the Zoom App within Zoom you'll want to make sure that you're serving over HTTPS and your app is publicly accessible.
+In order to use the Zoom App within Zoom you'll want to make sure that you're serving over HTTPS and your server is publicly accessible.
 Often the easiest way to accomplish this is to use a tool like [Ngrok](https://ngrok.com) with the port you're serving on: